Gabr1313/multiplication-algorithms/README.md

 ```

 ## Testing
-To test the multiplication of numbers with approximately 1000 decimal digits, run:
+To test the multiplication of numbers with approximately 1000 base-2 digits, run:
 ```sh
 ./test.sh 1000
 ```